sajari/website-search-integration/README.md

 ### Helper Functions

-The generated interface code comes with two helper functions.
+The generated interface code comes with two helper functions:

-- `getUrlParam` extracts a value from a url parameter.
+- `getUrlParam(x)` extracts a value from a url parameter `x`.
 - `setup` creates an object that controls an instance of the integration.

 ### Multiple Integrations

-The website search integrations were built so that it's easy to have more than 1 type of integration on a page.

-To have multiple integrations on one page, call the setup function and assign it to another variable.
-From there you can use your second variable to create a different integration type, or even another of the same with different config.
+Every integration is bound to its own variable (using the `setup` function), so it's easy to have multiple integrations running on the same page.
+You an also have them interact with each other by subscribing and publishing events between them.

 ```javascript
 myUI = setup(...);